MMB-UMCU/shell-genomics/groups5.md

 In this group you will
 - Work collaboratively through **Project organization and management** (plenary)
-- Work independently at your own pace through the lessons.
+- Work independently at your own pace through the other lessons.

 It will be possible to switch groups.